Two Views Are Better than One: Monocular 3D Pose Estimation with Multiview Consistency: Experiments

 \subsection{More views or more data?}

-Examining \Cref{fig:num_views_2d} and \Cref{fig:num_views_3d}, one may question if the marginal accuracy improvements with 3D supervision, coupled with our consistency loss, and the substantial gains with 2D supervision are due to increased amount of training data or the impact of our consistency loss.
+Examining \Cref{fig:num_views_2d,fig:num_views_3d}, one may question if both the marginal accuracy improvements for 3D supervision and the substantial gains with 2D supervision with our consistency loss are only due to the increased amount of training data.
 To explore this we have conducted the same experiments but without including $\mathcal{L}_{\text{con}}$ in the loss.

-In the experiment analogous to 2D supervision illustrated in \Cref{fig:num_views_2d}, an examination of the results without the consistency loss in \Cref{fig:num_data_2d} reveals that neither MPJPE nor PA-MPJPE exhibit improvement with the addition of more training data through an increased number of views.
-The consistent accuracy plateau observed contradicts the substantial accuracy increases depicted in \Cref{fig:num_views_2d}, suggesting that these improvements are primarily attributed to the introduction of our consistency loss.
+\Cref{fig:num_data_2d} shows the experiment analogous to 2D supervision illustrated in \Cref{fig:num_views_2d}, but without the consistency loss.
+It reveals that neither MPJPE nor PA-MPJPE exhibit improvement with the addition of more training data when incrasing the number of views.
+The observed plateau after two views contradicts the substantial accuracy increases depicted in \Cref{fig:num_views_2d}, suggesting that these improvements are attributed to the introduction of our consistency loss.

-However, examining the experiments adding data to the 3D supervision in \Cref{fig:num_data_3d}, we observe a trend similar to that depicted in \Cref{fig:num_views_3d} with the error decreasing slightly when we add more data to the training.
-The error exhibits a slight decrease as more data is incorporated into the training process.
-This suggests that the marginal improvements in accuracy, observed when employing our consistency loss in conjunction with 3D supervision, can be attributed to the increased volume of data rather than solely to the presence of the consistency loss.
-This finding supports the overarching conclusion that 3D data is superior, and underscores that the true advantage of our consistency loss lies in enhancing accuracy in scenarios where obtaining 3D data is impractical.
+However, examining the experiments adding data to the 3D supervision in \Cref{fig:num_data_3d}, we observe a trend similar to that depicted in \Cref{fig:num_views_3d} with the error decreasing marginally when we add more data to the training.
+This suggests that the marginal improvements in accuracy when employing our consistency loss with 3D supervision can be attributed to the increased volume of data rather than solely to the presence of the consistency loss.
+This finding supports the overarching conclusion that 3D data is superior, and supports that the main advantage of our consistency loss lies in enhancing accuracy in scenarios where obtaining 3D data is impractical.